Shubham0315/AWS_CLI/README.md

 - After creation, we can see output in JSON format as selected earlier while configuring.

 - Even if we miss something while passing command, it will throw error mentioning what was missed.

+** CLI is used for quick references.
+But when we want to create complicated stack/infrastructure resources, we should not use CLI, go for terraform or CFT
+But for quick references, writing terraform scripts or CFT is not recommended as tghey're written in yml.
+-